U.S. Visa Renewals by Mail for Australian Citizens

-Most people working in the United States on visas remember having to apply for their initial US visa; booking an appointment, waiting in the lengthy security line, spending most of your morning at the US Consulate, and then finally getting the quick interview to let you know that your visa has been approved.
-While most US Consulates globally remain closed for standard visa appointments, more and more visa applicants in Australia are able to mail-in their visa renewal applications.
+Most Australian citizens working in the United States on visas remember having to apply for their initial US visa; book an appointment, wait in the security line, spend considerable time at the US Consulate, and then attend your scheduled in-person appointment.

-US Consulates in Australia are allowing some individuals to mail-in their visa renewal applications after meeting certain criteria stated online through US Travel Docs.
+US Consulates in Australia offer services for some individuals to mail in their visa renewal applications after meeting certain criteria.
 Primarily, the visa applicant must:

 - Be renewing the same type of visa class as your existing visa.